jreybert/vimagit/README.md

 * [x] See all your changes, staged changes, untracked/removed/renamed files in one unique buffer.
 * [x] Staged/unstaged/discard changes with one key press, moving the cursor around.
 Stage at hunk or file level.
 Line and partial line staging are ongoing.
+* [x] Stage part of hunks, by visual select, lines or selecting bunch of lines with marks.
 * [x] Start to write the commit message in one key press, commit also in one key press.
 * [x] Modify in line the content just before staging it.
 * [x] Visualize stashes.
 Apply, pop, drop are on going.